Sylvia Sky, M.A., is an experienced writer-astrologer and author of "Sun Sign Confidential: The Dark Side of all 12 Zodiac Signs."

-- A real astrologer will tell you that sun-sign astrology is very simplified astrology, and that truly accurate horoscopes are custom-made for individuals and are much more involved.
+- A real astrologer will tell you that sun-sign astrology is very simplified astrology, and that accurate horoscopes are custom-made for individuals and are much more involved.

 It's Best to Meet Your Astrologer in Person

 If you can make an appointment with and meet an astrologer in person, he or she is probably a genuine practitioner.
-Ask for references, or to see a certificate (proof the astrologer has taken a standardized test or graduated from an astrology course).
+If the meeting will be online, ask first for the astrologer's references, or to see a certificate (proof the astrologer has taken a standardized test or graduated from an astrology course).
 Note: Many astrologers are self-taught or have studied with experienced teachers, but might not have taken the tests.
+Real ones will still give you references.
 Here is a link to the American Federation of Astrologers (AFA) list of their certified professional astrologers.
 You will notice there are relatively few.

 "Intuitive" or "psychic" astrologers might not be lying when they say they think they can "intuit" or use psychic power to "do astrology," but real astrology is never a matter of intuition or psychic power; it's about math and skill.